gagewrye/ProceduralBoxSim/README.md

 ## Algorithms:

 1. Hallway generator to connect a room to another room.
 It will build only in the x/-x and y/-y directions to simplify the process for now.
-2. Room Generator - variables for minimum room size, maximum room size.
-Produces a single floor tile block surrounded by wall tiles
+2. Room Generator - input a point and build a randomly sized room around it using a floor tile and wall tiles.
+Handle collisions with other rooms using tile.collides()
 Done: Prim's
 Done: Point placer and graph generator